Radoman-ra/Radoman-ra/README.md

 ### Hello there <img src="https://user-images.githubusercontent.com/22433209/113253549-afc3f600-92c5-11eb-99c8-bb15bea70d4d.gif" width="20px">

-My name is Maksim Radoman – a passionate developer from Warsaw, Poland. <br><br>I specialize in Python and web technologies,<br>working on projects ranging from e-commerce solutions to robust APIs. 🐍<br><br>Always open to new ideas and collaborations. 🤝🚀
+My name is Maksim.
+I'm a passionate developer living in Warsaw, Poland.
+I'm always eager to learn and stay up-to-date with new technologies.
+Enthusiastic about personal productivity and efficiency.

  ## 🌐 Socials: